pkmlp/mongodbPlayground/ShardingReplicationDocker/readme.md

 You should see the database only on one of the shards:

-4. Check whether the database.collection.document is on all replica-sets in the shards
+Step 4.
+Check whether the database.collection.document is on all replica-sets in the shards
       > mongo --host 192.168.0.121 --port 27108 (assuming the database.collection.document is on shared2)
       > use myDatabase
       > db.myCollection.find()